bboylyg/AutoBackdoor/README.md

 # AutoBackdoor Demo (Paper Reproduction Package)
+Our work investigates automated backdoor attacks in large language models, which may pose security risks if misused.
+To mitigate potential misuse while supporting reproducibility, we have submitted a demonstration codebase with overall workflow and sanitized prompts for review.

 This repository contains code and data to reproduce the paper’s main pipeline: trigger generation → poisoned data construction → fine-tuning → evaluation (ASR/SS/Utility).